naveenprincepanakkal/SportsNews/README.md

 ### ToDo

-- Overall UI/UX can be improved.
+- Enhancements can be made to the overall UI/UX.
-- More tests can be written to increase the overall test coverage along with UI testing for compose.
+- More tests can be written to increase the overall test coverage along with UI testing for jetpack compose.
 - Project modules can be made more refined.
-- Hardcode string can be moved to string.xml
+- A few Hardcoded strings can be moved to string.xml.
-- Mode code comments can be added.
+- Code commenting can be improved.
 - Adding build flavors and configuring proguard for production build
 - Need to handle various screen sizes for tablet and horizontal screen orientations

+## Contact

+If you have any suggestions or feedback, feel free to contact me at naveenprincep@gmail.com or [LinkedIn](https://www.linkedin.com/in/naveenprincep/)

+Happy coding!